jonlpersson/ed-latimore/site/_drafts/my-review-of-hairmetto-topical-saw-palmetto.md

 Oral administration of 400 mg of pumpkin seed oil has been shown to regrow hair.&nbsp; Along with inhibiting the effect of 5-alpha-reductase, pumpkin seed oil has been shown to inhibit the number of hair follicles in the telogen phase and increase the ones in the anagen phase.&nbsp;

 Pumpkin seed oil is also a fantastic DHT blocker.
 It inhibits the conversion of testosterone to dihydrotestosterone (DHT), which causes hair loss.
 In fact, it's one of the strongest inhibitors of DHT ever tested.

+### Castor Oil

+Castor oil is derived from the castor bean plant.
+As a little piece of random trivia, castor beans are poisonous due to the high level of ricin found in the plant.
+However, castor oil is not poisonous because the extraction process uses such high heat that the poison is denatured and inactivated.

+The data-driven studies on castor oil are somewhat inconclusive, but the anecdotal evidence is strong.
+After investigating it myself, I found castor oil seems to work by attacking the non-DHT-related causes of hair loss, mainly as an antimicrobial, anti-inflammatory, and anti-fungal agent.&nbsp;

+It's rich in ricinoleic acid, which has been shown to improve hair growth and prevent hair loss.
+It reduces inflammation, allows blood to flow to the hair root, and delivers nutrients.
+Ricinoleic acid is also a potent prostaglandin D2 inhibitor.
+This hormone-like substance is elevated in men suffering from male pattern baldness ([Source](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3982925/)).